xue-yu-git/Car_dealer_service/README.md

         - The page has an "Check Appointment Records for a Car" button that navigates to the form page to create a new appointment.

-    ■ The form to create a new apppointment: http://localhost:3000/appointments/new User can create a new apppointment here.
-When clicking "Create" button, it will navigate to the list page, where the new appointment information will be saved and show up.
+    ■ The form to create a new apppointment: http://localhost:3000/appointments/new
+        - User can create a new apppointment here.
+When clicking "Create" button, it will navigate to the list page, where the new appointment information will show up.

     ■ The list of appointment records for a specific car: http://localhost:3000/appointments/history
         - It has a search bar at top.
 Put in the VIN of a car, all the appointment records for this car will show up at the table below.

+   Technician:

+    ■ The list of all technicians: http://localhost:3000/technicians
+        - It has a table to show detailed information of all technicians.
+        - It has an "Add a technician" button that navigates to the form page to create a new technician.

+    ■ The form to add a new technician: http://localhost:3000/technicians/new
+        - User can add a new technician here.
+When clicking "Create" button, it will navigate to the technician list page, where the new technician information will show up.

 ○  API Documentation (CRUD routes)
    Appointment:

     Note: All apppointment records are saved for checking history.
 There is no "DELETE" feature for appointment.

     ■ GET the list of apppointments: http://localhost:8080/api/appointments/